EvyLynne/URI-Database-Developer-Internship/README.md

 I wrote a custom class to import .csv files <br>
 I was working on a custom class to I/O to a MySql database for patient records <br>
 Application colors were for URI
+# Known Bugs
+The "save to database" dialogs don't perform any actions - project not completed